 Phoenix-style connectors, usually green, allow for signal termination on circuit boards.
 Refer to Figure 11.
 Strip one-quarter inch of insulation from the wire prior to termination.
 To remove a wire, turn the above screw counter-clockwise to loosen the connectors grip on the wire.
-To insert a wire, push the bare wire int
+To insert a wire, push the bare wire into the connector and turn the above screw clockwise to lock the wire into place.